-A frequently used method is to set up three boxes (or corners of a room) labeled "Keep" — "Give Away" — "Toss."
-Separate the clutter by sorting items into these boxes.
-Immediately discard items in your "Toss" box.
-Your "Give Away" box may include items you want to sell, delegate, or discontinue so find a method to eliminate these items such as a yard sale, charitable donation, or gifts to friends or family members outside your home.
+Set up three boxes (or corners of a room) labeled "Keep," "Give Away," and "Toss."
+Sort items into these boxes.
+Discard items in your “Toss” box.
+Your "Give Away" box may include items you want to sell, donate, or discard.

-Even the busiest people find time for what they want to do and feel is important.
-Scheduling is not just recording what you have to do (e.g., meetings and appointments), it is also making a time commitment to the things you want to do.
-Good scheduling requires that you know yourself.
-Using your time log, you should have determined those times during the day when you are most productive and alert.
+Scheduling is more than just recording what must be done (e.g., meetings and appointments).
+Be sure to build in time for the things you want to do.
+Effective scheduling requires you to know yourself.
+Your time log should help you to identify times when you are most productive and alert.
 Plan your most challenging tasks for when you have the most energy.
 Block out time for your high priority activities first and protect that time from interruptions.